Ingest telemetry data and identify UX friction points

 bid_ingest_telemetry.Rd

 This function ingests telemetry data from shiny.telemetry output (SQLite or JSON) and automatically identifies potential UX issues, translating them into BID framework Notice stages.
-It analyzes user behavior patterns to detect friction points such as unused inputs, delayed interactions, frequent errors, and navigation drop-offs.
+It returns a hybrid object that is backward-compatible as a list of Notice stages while also providing enhanced functionality with tidy tibble access and flags extraction.

 Usage